Blasstah/MCSD/README.md

 </p>

 ## What's that?
 You can think of it as a set of **various tools to more easily manage a Minecraft Server**.
 This tool is mainly targeted for people, **who want to quickly setup a server and play with some friends**, and not big server providers.
+Made primarly using Express, Socket.IO, EJS, Bootstrap and JQuery.

 ## Features
 Keep in mind that the software is in early stages of development and more things will be added, or changed.